Act 0: Scene 1

 "You seem a bit on edge, Chief."
 I asked out of concern.
 "You alright?"

 "I think the only thing paranormal here is you though, Chief."
-I replied, smirking slightly.
+I replied with a smirk.

 "Grr…" She pulled a face at my joke, clearly miffed.
 "You're supposed to answer 'Yes Ma'am'!
 Now, hop to it!
 I gotta go and find some of the other slacker reporters probably ditching club!
 Geez, without me I don't know what you guys will spend your days doing!"
 With that said, she's already moving on through the crowd of the school, likely looking for the next club member to bug.

 "Geez, the Chief's as energetic as usual, huh."
 Another girl sighed behind me.
 "Somehow you're the only one who can keep up with her."

 "Well, not much I can do about that, huh?"
 I replied, turning to look at her.